 Easy Application Process

-Individuals with poor credit and minimal credit card options can apply for a private label credit card without jumping through as many hoops.
-The application process is easy and is less stressful for people who may be worried about their credit score.
+Individuals with poor credit and minimal credit card options can apply for a private-label credit card without jumping through as many hoops.
+The application process is easy and less stressful for people who may be worried about their credit scores.

 Increases Brand Loyalty

 Since you can only use these cards at one store, you’ll have more loyalty to a store.
 This is great for both you and the company.